gaultier/blog/speed_up_your_ci.md

     which is simpler.
 - Favor static linking and LTO.
 This will simplify much of your pipeline because you'll have to deal with fewer files, ideally one statically built executable.
-- Use only one Gitlab CI job.
+- Use only one CI job.
 That is because the startup time of a job is very high, in the order of minutes.
 You can achieve task parallelism with other means such as `parallel` or `make -j`.
 - Parallelize all the things!
 Some tools do not run tasks in parallel by default, e.g. `make` and `gradle`.
 Make sure you are always using a CI instance with multiple cores and are passing `--parallel` to Gradle and `-j$(nproc)` to make.
 In rare instances you might have to tweak the exact level of parallelism to your particular task for maximum performance.
 Also, `parallel` is great for parallelizing tasks.
 - Avoid network accesses: you should minimize the amount of things you are downloading from external sources in your CI because it is both slow and a source of flakiness.
 Some tools will unfortunately always try to 'call home' even if all of your dependencies are present.
 You should disable this behavior explicitly, e.g. with Gradle: `gradle build --offline`.
 - In some rare cases, you will be bottlenecked on a slow running script.
 Consider using a faster interpreter: for shell scripts, there is `ash` and `dash` which are said to be much faster than `bash`.
 For `awk` there is `gawk` and `mawk`.
 For Lua there is `LuaJIT`.